-Transparency International's findings about total lack of accountability of the police, find corroboration, indirectly through the latest reports of the National Human Rights Commission of India.
+- 14.1 Such a bare sentiment expressed by the N.P.C. was an abstraction even to begin with.
+It has turned out to be a vain hope.
+Latest empirical data reveal that there is absolutely no accountability of the police on the ground, not to talk of control.
+According to the latest report of the Transparency International, a household survey carried out amongst several thousand households in India showed up that 100% respondents had experience of the police force as the most corrupt institution in the country.
+The Transparency International's findings about total lack of accountability of the police, find corroboration, indirectly through the latest reports of the National Human Rights Commission of India.
 The latter has received the largest number of complaints against the police.
-Secondly, the Commission is categorically "disturbed" about deaths in police custody.

-15. "The test of a vibrant democracy is the degree of success in calling its executive (the police force in context) to be accountable to the people" -Constitutional Review Commission.
-It has commented thus on the investigation of crimes by the police in India: "The public confidence is at the

-15.1 The N.P.C. had suggested that during the process of criminal investigation, the police force should have sole, unfettered authority to, inter alia, record statements of witnesses and that no "outsider" should be present.
+Secondly, the Commission is categorically "disturbed" about deaths in police custody. - 15.
+"The test of a vibrant democracy is the degree of success in calling its executive (the police force in context) to be accountable to the people" Constitutional Review Commission.
+It has commented thus on the investigation of crimes by the police in India: "The public confidence is at the lowest ebb.......80% of the arrests being made in the districts are in respect of bailable offences." - 15.1 The N.P.C. had suggested that during the process of criminal investigation, the police force should have sole, unfettered authority to, inter alia, record statements of witnesses and that no "outsider" should be present.
 Confessions (by the accused), at present inadmissible should be recorded by senior police officers and their validity accepted, in certain situations by courts of law.

 The Constitutional Review Commission which, incidentally, comprised two former distinguished Attorney Generals of India and an eminent Chairman of the Law Commission has explicitly recommended an opposite course.
-It has quite emphatically advocated a reverse flow, in the interest of rule of
+It has quite emphatically advocated a reverse flow, in the interest of rule of law.

-115law.
 It has recommended that confessions and even non-confessional statements of witnesses "in serious cases" during criminal investigation by the police should be recorded before a Magistrate.